Chemist: Formal education

 Jobs for chemists generally require at least a bachelor's degree in chemistry, which takes four years.
 However, many positions, especially those in research, require a Master of Science or a Doctor of Philosophy (PhD.).
 Most undergraduate programs emphasize mathematics and physics as well as chemistry, partly because chemistry is also known as "the central science", thus chemists ought to have a well-rounded knowledge about science.
 At the Master's level and higher, students tend to specialize in a particular field.
 Fields of specialization include biochemistry, nuclear chemistry, organic chemistry, inorganic chemistry, polymer chemistry, analytical chemistry, physical chemistry, theoretical chemistry, quantum chemistry, environmental chemistry, and thermochemistry.
 Postdoctoral experience may be required for certain positions.

 Workers whose work involves chemistry, but not at a complexity requiring an education with a chemistry degree, are commonly referred to as chemical technicians.
 Such technicians commonly do such work as simpler, routine analyses for quality control or in clinical laboratories, having an associate degree.
 A chemical technologist has more education or experience than a chemical technician but less than a chemist, often having a bachelor's degree in a different field of science with also an associate degree in chemistry (or many credits related to chemistry) or having the same education as a chemical technician but more experience.
 There are also degrees specific to become a chemical technologist, which are somewhat distinct from those required when a student is interested in becoming a professional chemist.
-A Chemical technologist is more involved in the management and operation of the equipment and instrumentation necessary to perform chemical analyzes than a chemical technician.
-They are part of the team of a chemical laboratory in which the quality of the raw material, intermediate products and finished products is analyzed.
+A chemical technologist is more involved in the management and operation of the equipment and instrumentation necessary to perform chemical analysis than a chemical technician.
+They are part of the team of a chemical laboratory in which the quality of the raw material, intermediate products and finished products are analyzed.
 They also perform functions in the areas of environmental quality control and the operational phase of a chemical plant.